 Reduce Food Wastage Using The Swag Reusable Vegetable Storage Bags

-In Australia, more than 5 million tonnes of food ends up in landfills every year, which is why we created The Swag range of reusable vegetable storage bags.
+In Australia, more than 5 million tonnes of food ends up in landfills every year, which is why we created The Swag range of reusable, plastic free, fully compostable, vegetable storage bags.
 There are lots of great ways to reduce your food wastage using our Swag bags.
 Here are three strategies that are simple and easy to use at home.

 1. Only buy what you need

 If you plan your meals a week ahead, you will reduce food waste as you won't need to buy food that ends up in the bin, because it was unused, expired or became inedible.
 A good meal plan forces you to buy only what you need and can make use of leftovers, so nothing is wasted.
 Keeping your fruit and veggies fresh and crisp in the fridge is a breeze with The Swag Twin Pack (one of our reusable vegetable storage bags) - it was even Oprah’s favourite in her famous magazine ‘O The Oprah Magazine’!The Swag Twin Pack is available in two sizes, making it perfect for storing apples, herbs, lettuce, broccoli and lots more fruit and veggies, keeping them fresh, crisp and happy for weeks in the fridge!
 So even if you do buy a little too much (maybe because something was on special?), they will last for weeks in The Swag Twin Pack, reducing wastage.

 2. Keep the food in your fridge ordered